foresaa/CPDrag/CP-Drag_automation_error_investigation.md

 The investigation led to identifying the exact cause of the anomalies, which I've now addressed in the latest version of the macro.

-Not surprisingly you had already predicted the probable cause LOL Visuals of invrstigation [here](CP_Drag_forensic_Analysis.pdf)
+Not surprisingly Spephen Deveaux had already predicted the probable cause LOL Visuals of invrstigation [here](CP_Drag_forensic_Analysis.pdf)

-Let me know if there’s anything you’d like us to tweak further or if you need additional details from the analysis file.

 Cheers,
 [Andy Forrester]